 And lots more…

 Above are just a few examples of the many benefits of using an Integrated Marketing platform.
-Other benefits include pre-built templates to engage with the media sponsors of the trade show, creating and tracking QR codes for printed material, timely follow-up with contacts after the event and single source reporting… which brings me to the next topic.
+Other benefits include pre-built templates to engage with the media sponsors of the trade show, creating and tracking QR codes for printed material, timely follow-up with contacts after the event, and single-source reporting… which brings me to the next topic.

 The Problem with Tracking and Reporting

 Now, let’s say you do track stats.
 What are you using?
 Google Analytics?
 If so, you’re getting some data and the data you’re getting is all anonymous.
-You may be manually keeping track of other stats or using a multitude of third party tools.
-In the end you may have a bunch of data but how do you bring it all together to make sense of it?
+You may be manually keeping track of other stats or using a multitude of third-party tools.
+In the end, you may have a bunch of data but how do you bring it all together to make sense of it?

 Tracking with an Integrated Marketing Environment

 With an Integrated Marketing Environment, everything is tracked in a consistent format.
 What you get is a macro view of the event performance enabling you to drill into more specific details including specific contact information.
-Not only does and Integrated Marketing Environment track and report, it measures you against your own historical performance.
+Not only does an Integrated Marketing Environment track and report, but it also measures you against your own historical performance.
 You can see how one trade show faired against a previous trade show.

-With an Integrated Marketing platform you can see the performance of your pre-show campaigns, stats from your sales and visitor kiosks, social media efforts, QR codes and a lot more.
+With an Integrated Marketing platform you can see the performance of your pre-show campaigns, stats from your sales and visitor kiosks, social media efforts, QR codes, and a lot more.

 Integrated Marketing Environments do more than report on a bunch of stats, they turn the stats into information to help measure business growth.
 For example, of all the people who visited your booth requesting more information, how many of them are new contacts?
-This number can say a lot about whether trade shows are helping to grow your business.
+This number can say a lot about whether tradeshows are helping to grow your business.

 Summing it All Up

-Trade Shows are still a big business.
-They are expensive and resource intensive.
+Tradeshows are still a big business.
+They are expensive and resource-intensive.
 If your marketing plan includes trade show marketing then give serious consideration to including an Integrated Marketing Platform to get the most from them.